How to Create a 45-Minute Full Body Workout Routine for Beginners

 Conclusion

-This 45-minute full body workout routine is designed for busy beginners looking to establish a consistent fitness habit.
-Aim to perform this workout 3 times per week, allowing rest days in between for recovery.
-As you gain strength, consider increasing the reps, sets, or duration of each exercise to continue challenging yourself.
+This structured 45-minute full-body workout routine is designed specifically for beginners.
+By following this guide, you can efficiently train your entire body without the need for equipment or a gym.
+Aim to complete this routine 3 times a week, allowing for rest days in between to promote recovery.
+As you progress, consider increasing the reps or sets to continue challenging your body.

 Get Personalized Coaching with Real-Time Feedback